 Enjoying hot water in the cool air is one of the top Banff winter activities to enjoy.
 Don’t let the frigid Canadian temperatures detract you because there are plenty of ways to warm up around Banff.

 Just outside of Banff town lies the Banff Upper Hot Springs.
 These hot springs make for one of the best places to relax those stiff muscles after a ski day.
-Just be warned afternoons can draw a crowd, so head there in the morning for a more quiet experience.
+Just be warned, afternoons can draw a crowd, so head there in the morning for a more quiet experience.

-10 AMAZING Alberta Hot Springs
+10 Alberta Hot Springs to Enjoy

 Catch the Northern Lights